na-na-hi/renget/archive/elysianrealm.md

 ##-> Signets<-
 Priority | Signet | Details
 ------ | ------ | ------
-1st | Vill-V1 | 326 are the key choices; recommended to pick breach, physical DMG from enhanced 2nd | Eden2 | Both damage boosts, SP cap up are the key choices; can also pick Eden1 2nd | Griseo1 | Red Yellow Black are the key choices, unlock nexus Optional | Pardofelis1 | Both damage boosts, HP/SP cap up are the key choices, unlock nexus Optional | Kalpas1 | Vulnerability is the key choice, don't need nexus
+1st | Vill-V1 | 3 2 6 are the key choices; must pick at least breach from enhanced, can also pick physical DMG
+2nd | Eden2 | Both damage boosts, starting SP are the key choices, unlock nexus; can pick SP recovery from enhanced 2nd | Griseo1 | Red(buy from shop) Yellow Black are the key choices, unlock nexus 2nd | Pardofelis1 | Both damage boosts, HP/SP cap up are the key choices, unlock nexus Optional | Kevin1 | Both damage boosts, are the key choices, don't need nexus; can also pick Kalpas vulnerability as reinforcement

 #->Dreamweaver Flag<-
 ->![dwflag](https://i.imgur.com/hxQFPr3.png)<-